Questions and Answers on the Individual Shared Responsibility Provision

 14. If I receive my coverage from my spouse’s employer, will I have minimum essential coverage?

 Yes.
 Employer-sponsored coverage generally is minimum essential coverage.
 (See question 5 for information on specialized types of coverage that are not minimum essential coverage.)
 If an employee enrolls in employer-sponsored coverage for himself and his family, the employee and all of the covered family members have minimum essential coverage.

 15. Do my spouse and dependent children have to be covered under the same policy or plan that covers me?

 No. You, your spouse and your dependent children do not have to be covered under the same policy or plan.
 However, you, your spouse and each dependent child for whom you may claim a personal exemption on your federal income tax return must have minimum essential coverage or qualify for an exemption, or you will owe a shared responsibility payment when you file a return.

 16. My employer tells me that our company’s health plan is “grandfathered.”
-Does my employer’s plan provide minimum essential coverage?
+Is my employer’s plan minimum essential coverage?

 Yes.
-Grandfathered group health plans provide minimum essential coverage.
+Grandfathered group health plans are minimum essential coverage.

 17. I am a retiree, and I am too young to be eligible for Medicare.
 I receive my health coverage through a retiree plan made available by my former employer.
 Is the retiree plan minimum essential coverage?

 Yes.
 Retiree health plans generally are minimum essential coverage.